FOREX-Dollar hits 20-yr high as yen tumbles on dovish Bank of Japan

 A finance ministry official responded that Japan will take appropriate action in currency markets, calling recent moves "extremely worrying."

-The weak yen helped to catapult the dollar to its highest level since Dec.
-2002 against a basket of currencies.
-The greenback has benefited from expectations the Federal Reserve will hike rates faster than peers, and likely expand the yield gap between U.S. and Japanese government bonds (JGBs).
+The weak yen helped to catapult the dollar to its highest level since December 2002 against a basket of currencies.
+The greenback has benefited from expectations the Federal Reserve will hike rates faster than peers, which would likely expand the yield gap between U.S. and Japanese government bonds (JGBs).

 "This move in dollar/yen has been primarily due to long-end spread widening between U.S. Treasuries and JGBs," said Bipan Rai, North American head of FX strategy at CIBC Capital Markets in Toronto.